The minimum wage is the lowest amount that an employer can legally pay their workers per hour.

 Minimum Wage Overtime Pay In Newfoundland And Labrador

 Overtime refers to the amount of time that an employee works over and above their normally scheduled working hours.
 Typically, overtime hours are paid at a higher rate than the hours worked within the scheduled workweek of 40 hours.
-Any hours worked in excess of 40 hours in a week will be paid at an overtime rate.
+Any hours worked more than 40 hours in a week will be paid at an overtime rate.

-In Newfoundland and Labrador, the overtime rate is currently $18.75 per hour.
-As of October 1, 202 and to March 31, 2022, the overtime wage rate will increase to $19.13 per hour.
-Then, effective April 1, 2022, and on April 1st every year following, the overtime wage rate will be set at a rate of 1.5 times the current minimum wage rate rounded up to the nearest $0.01.
+In Newfoundland and Labrador, the overtime rate is currently $21.75 per hour.
+The overtime wage rate is set at a rate of 1.5 times the current minimum wage rate rounded up to the nearest $0.01.

 There are exemptions to overtime.
 For instance, farm employees involved in the planting and harvesting of farm produce or who raise livestock are exempt from overtime.
-Further, live-in housekeepers or babysitters who have an arrangement with their employer in which they are entitled to time off with pay for hours worked in excess of 40 hours a week are also exempt.
+Further, live-in housekeepers or babysitters who have an arrangement with their employer in which they are entitled to time off with pay for hours worked more than 40 hours a week are also exempt.